Reconsidering Learning Objectives in Unbiased Recommendation with Unobserved Confounders

-\end{linenomath} It is straightforward to verify that $\widehat{\mathcal{L}}_{w}$ is an unbiased estimation of ideal risk: $\mathbb{E}_{P}[\widehat{\mathcal{L}}_{w}(f)]=\mathcal{L}_{Q}(f)$.
+It is straightforward to verify that $\widehat{\mathcal{L}}_{w}$ is an unbiased estimation of ideal risk: $\mathbb{E}_{P}[\widehat{\mathcal{L}}_{w}(f)]=\mathcal{L}_{Q}(f)$.
 Clearly, this re-weighting objective can theoretically correct for the distribution shift caused by the exposure if $p(O_{ui}=1|\mathbf{x}_{u},\mathbf{x}_{i})$ is known in advance.
 Note that DR ~\cite{wang2019doubly} is also built on this re-weighting objective although it has an additional imputation model.
 We just focus on the re-weighting part of it here.
 While this objective has theoretical guarantee~\cite{wang2019doubly,saito2020unbiased,schnabel2016recommendations}, there are three crucial directions for improvement:

-(1) The unconfoundedness assumption may not be true and cannot be examined in the real recommendation scenarios~\cite{xu2020adversarial}, unless we can collect every single factor that may affect the users’ decision making process into feature.
-However, there always be other unobserved confounders such as user social influence, item popularity effect, public opinions that are not attainable from features.
-For instance, as shown in~\cite{krishnan2014methodology}, user ratings follow different distributions when users rate items before or after reading the public opinions.
-Nevertheless, current methods~\cite{wang2019doubly,saito2020unbiased,schnabel2016recommendations} do not account for this unobserved confounders.
+(1) The unconfoundedness assumption may not be true and cannot be examined in real recommendation scenarios~\cite{xu2020adversarial,ding2022addressing}, unless we can include every single factor that may affect users' decision-making process as a feature.
+However, there are other unobserved confounders, such as user social influence, item popularity effect, and public opinions, that cannot be captured through features.
+For example, as demonstrated in~\cite{krishnan2014methodology}, user ratings exhibit different distributions when users rate items before or after reading public opinions.
+Additionally, due to privacy restrictions, recommender systems inevitably face unobserved confounders.
+For instance, user financial status directly affects feedback but is not measurable in many recommender systems.
+Ignoring such confounders leads to an over-recommendation of inexpensive items.
+Nevertheless, current methods~\cite{wang2019doubly,saito2020unbiased,schnabel2016recommendations} do not consider these unobserved confounders.